yclas/documentation/vagrant-configuration.md

 ---
-title:  Vagrant configuration for Open-Classifieds
+title:  Vagrant configuration for Yclas Self Hosted
 date:   2015-09-18 16:23:51
 categories: Development
 tags: [Development]
 permalink: /vagrant-configuration/
 ---
-The following guide contains the Vagrant configuration for Open-Classifieds.
+The following guide contains the Vagrant configuration for Yclas Self Hosted.

 ### What is installed